 The Department of Natural Sciences (DNS) consists of five units, namely Biology, Chemistry, Mathematics, Physics, and Southern University at New Orleans - University of New Orleans (SUNO-UNO) Dual Engineering.
-The Department offers Bachelor of Science (B.S.)
-Degrees in Biology and Mathematics.
-In addition, the Department offers support courses to satisfy criteria for graduation in other disciplines.
+It serves to provide instruction for students planning to acquire degrees in these specific content areas, as well as offering support courses in the above named subjects to satisfy criteria for graduation in other disciplines.
+Among these five units, the department offers two Bachelor of Science (BS) degree programs in the areas of Biology and Mathematics.